Geometric aspects of the ODE/IM correspondence: Conclusions

 \section{Conclusions}

 The discovery of a connection between the theory of ordinary differential equations and 2D quantum field theories was a completely unexpected surprise for the integrable model community.
-It allowed the investigation of problems in pure maths, in statistical mechanics and condensed matter physics, strings and supersymmetric gauge theories.
-However, most of the mathematical structures and connections that have emerged, over the past 20 years in the ODE/IM context, have been only superficially explored.
-Among the many mysterious facts concerning the ODE /IM, perhaps one of the most fascinating is that it provides a compelling alternative way to quantise classical integrable systems.
-In this respect, it would be essential to put more effort toward the implementation of this novel quantisation scheme in the context of non-linear sigma models, as initiated in \cite{Bazhanov:2014joa}.
+It has allowed the investigation of problems in pure mathematics, in statistical mechanics and condensed matter physics, strings and supersymmetric gauge theories.
+However, most of the mathematical structures and connections that have emerged over the past 20 years in the ODE/IM context have only been superficially explored.
+Among the many mysterious facts concerning the ODE /IM correspondence, perhaps one of the most fascinating is that it provides a compelling alternative way to quantise classical integrable systems.
+In this respect, it will be essential to put more effort toward the implementation of this novel quantisation scheme in the context of non-linear sigma models, as initiated in \cite{Bazhanov:2014joa}.

 The ODE/IM correspondence might also provide a way to extend fundamental concepts related to the renormalisation group to the Hamiltonian picture \cite{Bazhanov:2019xvy} and to implement the quantisation of effective quantum field theories.